 If you serve customers in a particular geographical area, Local SEO should absolutely play a part in your marketing strategy.

 There are a couple of important strands within local SEO:

 - Create, optimise and maintain a Google My Business profile.
 This is the result that appears in Google Maps.
 You may already have an auto-generated listing that you can ‘claim’ in order to edit, or if not you can create one from scratch.
 GMB offers the opportunity to create descriptions of your services, images, costs and descriptions of your products, booking systems, uploading videos and photos, answering questions and collecting reviews.

 - Develop listings in relevant directories.
 These act as a confirmation to Google that your business really is operating where you say it is, which develops more trust and authority for your website.

 5. Update your meta data

 The meta title and meta description of a page are what appear on a Google search result.
-They don’t play a direct role as a ranking factor, but if well-written can help persuade people to choose your results from the options given on a search results page.
+They don’t play a direct role as a ranking factor, but well-written meta tags can help persuade people to choose your results from the options given on a search results page.

 You can use a tool like SERPsim to see what your current meta data looks like and experiment with editing.
 If you can’t keep everything within the cut-off, aim to place the most important information at the start of the title and description.
 The title should captivate an audience’s attention, whilst the description is an opportunity to explain what can be gained by reading your web page or blog.

-Updating this information is a quick job to do, but alongside having a positive impact on the amount of web traffic visiting your site, it also helps to project a professional image when your website appears in search results.
+Updating this information is a quick job to do which can help project a professional image when your website appears in search results.